amochkin/carbon-book/content/_index.md

 ---
-title: "Welcome to Carbon Book"
+title: 'Welcome to Carbon Book'
-description: "A sample home page for the Carbon Hugo Theme demo."
+description: 'A sample home page for the Carbon Hugo Theme demo.'
 ---

 This is a sample homepage.
 You can edit this content in `content/_index.md`.